-To the Board of Directors Regional Nutrition Assistance, Inc. Scott, Louisiana
+To the Board of Directors St. Amant's DCH, Inc. Denham Springs, Louisiana

-We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of the Regional Nutrition Assistance, Inc. (a nonprofit organization) (the Organization), which comprise the statement of financial position as of September 30, 2020 and the related statements of activities, functional expenses, and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated February 12, 2021.
+We have audited, in accordance with the auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards issued by the Comptroller General of the United States, the financial statements of St. Amant's DCH, Inc. (a nonprofit organization) (the Organization), which comprise the statement of financial position as of September 30, 2020 and the related statements of activities, functional expenses and cash flows for the year then ended, and the related notes to the financial statements, and have issued our report thereon dated February 12, 2021.